Imitation Learning for Combinatorial Optimisation under Uncertainty: Application to Generalised Assignment Problem

 \subsubsection{Learning with interaction}

-We next allow interaction with the expert in order to iteratively learn decision policies.
-This requires modifying the stopping criterion of the learning procedure.
-Specifically, we impose a stopping criterion of $I = 400$ learning iterations.
-In each iteration $i$, the current learned policy $\pi_i$ is executed for $H = 10$ episodes.
-This results in a total of 4{,}000 simulated episodes used to construct the training datasets, matching the total number of episodes used in the isolated learning setting.
+We next consider the interactive learning setting, in which the expert is queried iteratively to refine the learned policy.
+The stopping criterion is set to $I = 400$ learning iterations, with the current policy $\pi_i$ executed for $H = 10$ episodes per iteration, yielding a total of 4{,}000 simulated episodes --- matching the episode budget used in the isolated learning setting.

-Since the single-scenario experts solve their underlying optimisation problems to optimality relatively quickly, they are able to support a large number of learning iterations.
-Upon completion of the learning process, we simulate all learned policies and select the policy that achieves the lowest average cost on the test instances.

-\paragraph*{Full-Information and Deterministic Experts} \Cref{fig:fullinfodet} reports the average cost across learning iterations for both expert types.
-The horizontal axis corresponds to the learned policy $\pi_i$ obtained after iteration $i$.
-The results show a consistent decrease in average cost as additional data are incorporated through expert interaction.
-Performance metrics for the best learned policies are summarised in \Cref{tab:res5}, with the corresponding values indicated by dotted lines in the figure.
+Upon completion of training, all learnt policies are evaluated on a separate validation set of 1{,}000 instances, and the policy achieving the lowest average cost is selected. \Cref{fig:epi_comparison2} reports the evaluation of all learnt policies using the average cost for all expert types for the validation instances.
+The horizontal axis corresponds to the learnt policy $\pi_i$ obtained after iteration $i$.
+We also show the average objectives of the best models obtained through isolated learning, indicated by dotted lines in the figure.
+Across all expert configurations, the average cost decreases consistently as the training dataset grows through successive expert interactions.

-The models learned through interaction achieve lower average costs compared with those obtained via isolated learning, as reported in \Cref{tab:res1}. \Cref{tab:res5} also reports the percentage improvement relative to the isolated learning models.
-In addition, policies learned with interaction reject fewer patients overall.
-No significant performance difference is observed between policies learned from the full-information expert and those learned from the deterministic expert.

-As shown in \Cref{fig:fullinfodet}, learning performance begins to saturate after approximately 200 iterations, although the best-performing models are obtained at later iterations.
-We would like to point out that the best models obtained through isolated learning required 4000 training episodes.
-Using interaction, the learned model improves on those values within 2000 episodes.
-This highlights the effect of interaction.